vitaly/dotvim-lua/README.md

 - `\\gs` - toggle gitsigns
 - `\\gs` - toggle virtual git blame for current line

+## Git Status Mode

+- `g?` - help

+changes:

+- `-` - toggle stage / unstage of file or hunk
+- 'X' - discard file changes or hunk
+- `=` - toggle inline diff

+commit:

+- 'cc' - commit
+- 'ca' - amend commit
+- 'cf' rt- commit `--fixup` for file under cursor
+- 'cF' - commit `--fixup` for file under cursor and immediately rebase it

+rebase:

+- `ri` - interactive rebase from ancestore of commit under the cursor
+- `rr` - continue rebase
+- `rs` - skip the current commit and continue rebase
+- `ra` - abort rebase
+- `rw` - interactive rebase with the commit under the cursor set to `reword`.
+- `rm` - interactive rebase with the commit under the cursor set to `edit`.
+- `rd` - interactive rebase with the commit under the cursor set to `drop`.

 <!-- lua/plugins/lsp/README.md -->
 ## LSP